jeonghyeonee/Memoriary/Final.md

   - When the user successfully completes the exercise, the user will be notified by the dialog popup it was successful

 ## Feedback

+There is currently no statistical indicator available to quantify the level of memory.
+Records such as quiz accuracy are needed to assess memory performance.